cchitsiang/awesome-stars/topics.md

 - [hapijs/joi](https://github.com/hapijs/joi) - The most powerful data validation library for JS
 - [omidh28/clarifyjs](https://github.com/omidh28/clarifyjs) - Create and Execute Chained Javascript Methods In Any Order You want
 - [ianstormtaylor/superstruct](https://github.com/ianstormtaylor/superstruct) - A simple and composable way to validate data in JavaScript (and TypeScript).
-- [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - the secure note taking and to-do app with synchronisation capabilities for Windows, macOS, Linux, Android and iOS.
+- [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - the privacy-focused note taking app with sync capabilities for Windows, macOS, Linux, Android and iOS.
 - [yudai/gotty](https://github.com/yudai/gotty) - Share your terminal as a web application
 - [vitalets/await-timeout](https://github.com/vitalets/await-timeout) - A Promise-based API for setTimeout / clearTimeout
 - [Atyantik/react-pwa](https://github.com/Atyantik/react-pwa) - An upgradable boilerplate for Progressive web applications (PWA) with server side rendering, build with SEO in mind and achieving max page speed and optimized user experience.